Haitian Declaration of Independence: Social context

 The central issue for the Haitian revolution was independence, specifically freedom from their enslavement under France.
 In its social and political complexity, the Haitian Revolution resembled the simultaneous revolution in France, since the demand of the revolutionaries was secession from the ruling-class of France.
 Moreover, unlike mainland colonies, Haiti was an easily blockaded Caribbean island with a small population, which made independence a less viable option for them.

 For the black slaves, a revolution and the subsequent declaration of independence was a route to emancipation and racial equality, following the re-establishment of slavery in 1802 by Napoleon Bonaparte.
 This decision, in particular, catalyzed the revolution among the slaves who had become more content after the abolition of slavery in 1793.
 This motive resonated with Dessalines, who was a slave himself.
 Hence, the eventual declaration in 1804 made several mentions of emancipation and freedom from the "cruelties of the French", rather than a de jure claim of independence.

 A similar attempt to attain independence was carried out on the night of 21 August 1791, when the slaves of Saint Domingue rose in revolt and plunged the colony into civil war.
 Within the next ten days, slaves had taken control of the entire Northern Province in an unprecedented slave revolt.
 However, the Legislative Assembly in France granted rights to the free people of colour, in addition to dispatching 6,000 French soldiers to the island.
 As a result, a complete secession from France was not undertaken at the time, and only came into effect after slavery was brought back.

 For the white Creole revolutionaries, the declaration of independence connoted to political autonomy.
-Nevertheless, the ensuing 1804 Haiti massacre meant that their aims were not fulfilled, and Haiti became the first black sovereign state.
+Nevertheless, the ensuing 1804 Haiti massacre meant that their aims were not fulfilled, and Haiti became the first black sovereign state in the Americas.
 The massacre—which took place in the entire territory of Haiti—was carried out from early February 1804 until 22 April 1804.
 During February and March, Dessalines travelled among the cities of Haiti to assure himself that his orders were carried out.
 This ensured that the social and political power then rested with the blacks and those of mixed-descent, thereby completely changing the status quo post-independence.
 As such, emancipation gave Dessalines an avenue to exercise revenge on the former slave-owners, who were systematically persecuted.